 In April 2007, the United States Patent and Trademark Office ("USPTO"), issued to us a patent titled "Methods and Compositions for Deterring Abuse of Opioid Containing Dosage Forms" (the "920 Patent").
 The 54 allowed claims in the 920 Patent encompass certain pharmaceutical compositions intended to deter the most common methods of prescription opioid analgesic product misuse and abuse.
 These patented pharmaceutical compositions include specific opioid analgesics such as oxycodone HCl and hydrocodone bitartrate among others.
-We believe the 920 Patent encompasses all of our opioid analgesic product candidates currently in development.

-In January 2009, the USPTO issued to us a second patent (the "402 Patent").
-The 18 allowed claims in the 402 Patent encompass certain combinations of kappa and mu opioid receptor agonists intended to deter opioid analgesic product misuse and abuse.
+In January 2009, the USPTO issued to us a patent (the "402 Patent") with 18 allowed claims.
+The 402 Patent encompasses certain combinations of kappa and mu opioid receptor agonists and other ingredients intended to deter opioid analgesic product misuse and abuse.